mikewgd/mikewgd-site/src/pages/entry/console-log.md

 <span class="entryMedia" thumb="https://res.cloudinary.com/dgjsyaqlh/image/upload/v1565784124/console-log_wkbrnu.png" full="https://res.cloudinary.com/dgjsyaqlh/video/upload/v1565780224/console-log_uhyu5l.mp4" type="video">A demo of the tool being used on an iPhone.</span>

 This is a bare bones console, not a replacement for the browsers console.
-Certain limitations and functionality that the browser's console has will not be implemented in order to keep the script file size down.
+Some of the supported functions include: `log`, `time`, `timeEnd`, and more.